gudongfeng/gudongfeng.github.io/_posts/2021-05-17-system-design-interview.md

 Steps to solve system design interview questions

-- Step 1: Clarify the function requirement
+- Step 1: Clarify the function requirements
-    - Functional requirement, what functions do we want to achieve
+    - Functional requirement, What specific features are we going to build?
+    - Non-Functional requirement,
+        - How many users does the product have?
-    - Non-Functional requirement, performance of the system.
+        - What are performance requirement for the system?
 Ex, Latency requirement, robustness, scalability, resilience, extendability
-    - Other requirements
+    - What is the company’s technology stack?
+What dependencies we could use?
 - Step 2: Ask about the capacity estimation and constraints
+    - Make assumptions.
+(MAU, DAU, usage rate)
-    - Estimate traffic (Read and Write TPS)
+    - Estimate traffic volume (Read and Write TPS)
-    - Potential Disk usage, Potential Memory usage.
+    - Estimate data size
-    - Estimate Bandwidth
+    - Estimate bandwidth
 - Step 3: Design System APIs.
     - What are the Parameters for the APIs
     - What are the APIs we want to support (CURD)